kalekundert/openbox_config/readme.txt

 A-C-k           Fill the top row, starting from the middle column.
 A-C-l           Fill the bottom row, starting from the middle column.

+A-[             Fill the left half of the screen.
+A-]             Fill the right half of the screen.

 A-n             Minimize the current window.
 A-m             Maximize the current window.